IvandaNothabeer/evestructures/README.md

 Run the php artisan migration command to set create your database tables
 ```
 php artisan migrate
-php artisan db:seed   //this fills in all the demo data, not really required for private installs.
+php artisan db:seed   //this fills in all the demo data, Not Required - Demo views are removed in this Fork.
 ```

 ### Logs